snorrees/sanity-utils-monorepo/packages/sanity-plugin-iframe-preview/README.md

 # Sanity Plugin: IFrame Preview - Alpha release

-THIS IS A PROOF OF CONCEPT, CONSIDER IT AS WORK IN PROGRESS.
+THIS IS A PROOF OF CONCEPT, CONSIDER IT WORK IN PROGRESS.

 Sanity Iframe Preview component.

+## At-a-glance

+* Use IFramePreview component in studio structure view.
+    * Configure with render-app preview-url
+* Use [sanity-iframe-api](../sanity-iframe-api) or [sanity-iframe-api-react](../sanity-iframe-api-react) in the render-app.
+    * Configure with groq-query (or just use document directly from Sanity Studio as is)
+* Enjoy live-updated preview in Studio, with queries executed by the Studio on behalf of the render app.

 Implements an iframe.postMessage protocol  that allows the target iframe to specify a GROQ-query for the studio to execute.
 The result of the query will be sent to the iframe whenever the query revision matches the studio revision.

-Should be used in unison with sanity-iframe-api-alpha.

 ## TODOS
 * Generic type param for document